 - There is evidence that some of the raw water abstracted for use within the Premises has levels of Aluminium, Arsenic, Cadmium, Copper, Boron, Nickel, Zinc and Chromium displayed water quality values higher than ANZECC/ARMCANZ 95% (ANZECC 2000) protection guideline value for freshwater ecosystems. - 2.
-The Works Approval Holder does not propose treatment of the raw water prior to discharge within the Premises for dust suppression purposes.
+The Works Approval Holder does not propose treatment of the raw water prior to discharge within the Premises for dust suppression purposes. - 3.
+Elevations in fluoride and Gross Alpha are present above the ANZECC/ARMCANZ, 2000 guidelines, Short-term trigger values for irrigation.
+However, Contaminated Sites Branch has advised that there is unlikely to be significant impacts on vegetation and soil fauna from the use of water that contains about 2.9 mg/L of fluoride as this concentration is only marginally above the short-term irrigation value of 2 mg/L. As the Gross Beta criteria have been developed to protect against radiation-induced cancer, it is likely that they would be highly conservative when used to protect other environmental receptors.
+Therefore, it is considered unlikely that there would be any significant impacts on vegetation or soil fauna from the Gross Alpha levels that occur in the wastewater stream.

-If accumulation and localised contamination of soils and vegetation occurs and surface water is not contained on site, then this may result in offsite impacts on a local scale.
-Therefore, the Delegated Officer considers the consequence of seepage to be moderate.
+If accumulation and localised contamination of soils and vegetation occurs and surface water is not contained on site, then this may result in low level onsite impacts, with minimal offsite impacts on a local scale.
+Therefore, the Delegated Officer considers the consequence of surface water to be minor.